xeon123/KCNA-notes/2 Cloud-Native Architecture Fundamentals.md

 - Docker has indeed been instrumental in the creation of Open Standards and Open Contributions.
 The company behind Docker was a key contributor to the development of the OCI specification, which is an **open standard for container runtime environments**.
 Additionally, Docker's platform is built on top of several other open standards, including Linux kernel namespaces and `cgroups`.
 - The OCI Image Specification is an open standard that defines **how a filesystem bundle should be packaged into a container image**.
 It provides a set of rules and guidelines for creating container images that are compliant with the OCI format, ensuring that they can be used across different platforms and environments.
 - Docker Inc donate to Open Container Initiative `runc`, Docker’s underlying runtime software.
 	- `runc` was a critical component of the Docker platform at the time and provided the low-level functionality needed to create and manage containers.
 	- Docker donated `runc` to the OCI, Docker marked the first open standard for container runtime environments.
+- LXC is a lightweight, low-level container runtime
 - The Open Container Initiative (OCI) outlines the Runtime Specification, which defines how a filesystem bundle should be executed as a container runtime environment.
 The Runtime Specification provides a standardized interface for running containers, ensuring that different runtimes can execute containers in a consistent and predictable manner.
   - **Image Specification**: Standardizes how container images are created and packaged.
     - It provides a set of rules and guidelines for creating container images that are compliant with the OCI format, ensuring that they can be used across different platforms and environments.